projectcalico/calico/CONTRIBUTING_DOCS.md

 The doc contribution process works as follows.

+**Prerequisite**: To sign our contributer license agreement (required), your local git must be [configured with a user name and email address](https://help.github.com/articles/setting-your-commit-email-address-in-git/) that match those of your GitHub account.

 1. Fork the [Project Calico repo](https://github.com/projectcalico/calico).
 1. Create a branch in your fork off of the master branch.
 1. Give your branch a short but descriptive name.